Carl Sagan: Childhood

-According to biographer Keay Davidson, Sagan experienced a kind of "inner war" as a result of his close relationship with both his parents, who were in many ways "opposites."
-He traced his analytical inclinations to his mother, who had been extremely poor as a child in New York City during World War I and the 1920s, and whose later intellectual ambitions were sabotaged by her poverty, status as a woman and wife, and Jewish ethnicity.
+According to biographer Keay Davidson, Sagan traced his analytical inclinations to his mother, who had been extremely poor as a child in New York City during World War I and the 1920s, and whose later intellectual ambitions were sabotaged by her poverty, status as a woman and wife, and Jewish ethnicity.
 Davidson suggested she "worshipped her only son, Carl" because "he would fulfill her unfulfilled dreams."
-Sagan believed that he had inherited his sense of wonder from his father, who spent his free time giving apples to the poor or helping soothe tensions between workers and management within New York City's garment industry.
-Although awed by his son's intellectual abilities, Sagan's father also took his inquisitiveness in stride, viewing it as part of growing up.
-Later, during his career, Sagan would draw on his childhood memories to illustrate scientific points, as he did in his book Shadows of Forgotten Ancestors.

-Describing his parents' influence on his later thinking, Sagan said: "My parents were not scientists.
+Sagan traced his sense of wonder to his father, who spent his free time giving apples to the poor or helping soothe tensions between workers and management within New York City's garment industry.
+Sagan said: "My parents were not scientists.
 They knew almost nothing about science.
 But in introducing me simultaneously to skepticism and to wonder, they taught me the two uneasily cohabiting modes of thought that are central to the scientific method."

-He recalled that a defining moment in his development came when his parents took him, at age four, to the 1939 New York World's Fair.
-He later described his vivid memories of several exhibits there.
-One, titled America of Tomorrow, included a moving map, which, as he recalled, "showed beautiful highways and cloverleaves and little General Motors cars all carrying people to skyscrapers, buildings with lovely spires, flying buttresses—and it looked great!"
+He described a defining moment in his development, when his parents took him to the 1939 New York World's Fair.
+He recalled his vivid memories of several exhibits there.
+One, Futurama, included a moving map, which, as he recalled, "showed beautiful highways and cloverleaves and little General Motors cars all carrying people to skyscrapers, buildings with lovely spires, flying buttresses—and it looked great!"
 Another involved a flashlight shining on a photoelectric cell, which created a crackling sound, and another showed how the sound from a tuning fork became a wave on an oscilloscope.
-He also saw an exhibit of the then-nascent medium known as television.
-Remembering it, he later wrote: "Plainly, the world held wonders of a kind I had never guessed.
+He saw an exhibit of the nascent medium of television.
+He later wrote: "Plainly, the world held wonders of a kind I had never guessed.
 How could a tone become a picture and light become a noise?"

-Sagan also saw one of the fair's most publicized events: the burial at Flushing Meadows of a time capsule, which contained mementos from the 1930s to be recovered by Earth's descendants in a future millennium.
+Sagan saw one of the fair's most publicized events: the burial at Flushing Meadows of a time capsule, which contained mementos from the 1930s to be recovered in the far future.
 Davidson wrote that this "thrilled Carl."
-As an adult, inspired by his memories of the World's Fair, Sagan and his colleagues would create similar time capsules to be sent out into the galaxy: the Pioneer plaque and the Voyager Golden Record précis.
+As an adult, Sagan and his colleagues would create similar time capsules to be sent out into space.